Zelda: Video Analytics using Vision-Language Models

 We implemented \sn using \clip as the VLM on top of the VIVA video analytics engine~\cite{hints}.
 VIVA is an open-source system for large-scale video analytics based on Spark~\cite{spark}.
 VIVA optimizes complex query plans to meet user accuracy goals by automatically applying user-specified, domain knowledge about models.
 In implementing \sn, we leveraged VIVA's common model registration interface to add \clip as the reference VLM.
 This allowed us to define a user-defined function (UDF) that is executed on Spark's workers.
 We use VIVA and Spark's query optimizers out-of-the-box, which take advantage of structured query optimizations for reading data and assigning tasks to workers.
 After executing the VLM on the input frames, VIVA invokes the \sn pipeline to select candidates, identify low-quality data and similar frames, and return the \topk results.

-The authors of \clip noted several limitations we also observed in queries using \sn.
+The authors of \clip noted several limitations we also observed in using \sn.
 This includes lower accuracy for queries that require fine-grained spatial understanding like \q{VW Golf turning left at night}, counting objects in frames like \q{frames with 3 cars}, or very specific predicates like car brands~\cite{clip}.
 VLMs are a fast advancing field and we expect their accuracy for such queries will continue improving~\cite{align,declip,glip,unifiedio}.
-Since \sn builds on VIVA, it already supports non-VLM predicates, allowing us to use specialized models alongside VLMs.
-The VLM can quickly and accurately identify a diverse set of frames that specialized models can subsequently analyze.
-For example, after identifying cars in a complex scene described in natural language, an object detector can be used to count cars or keep track of their trajectory.
+Building \sn on VIVA allows us to combine both capabilities: using specialized models alongside VLMs.
+For example, after identifying cars in a complex scene described in natural language, an object detector can be used to count cars, or a specialized model can be used to identify cars with a specific brand's logo.
 We leave this for future work.